VYDev37/Yapper-V1/README.md

 - Database: PostgreSQL

 ## Setup
+## Database
+1. Install database tool for PostgreSQL and [its driver](https://www.postgresql.org/).
+(I use [DBeaver](https://dbeaver.io/) as the tool here for offline, but you can use Supabase for online version.)
+2. Use the `schema.sql` file or copy the script inside to the database tool
+3. Generate the database URL and copy it to `DATABASE_URL` field in `.env`
+Note: If the `schema.sql` file is broken, you can just generate new one with command `pnpm migrate-db` and do step 2.

 ## Backend
 - Install BunJS
 - Change the `.env.example` to `.env` and fill the data